Electroconvulsive therapy: Cognitive impairment

 Retrograde amnesia is most marked for events occurring in the weeks or months before treatment.
 Anterograde memory loss usually resolves 2–4 weeks after treatment, whereas retrograde amnesia (which develops gradually after repeated treatments in the initial course) usually takes weeks to months to resolve; amnesia rarely persists for more than 1 year.
 Retrograde amnesia after ECT usually affects autobiographical memory rather than semantic memory.
 One published review summarizing the results of questionnaires about subjective memory loss found that between 29% and 55% of respondents believed they experienced long-lasting or permanent memory changes.
 In 2000, American psychiatrist Sarah Lisanby and colleagues found that bilateral ECT left patients with more persistently impaired memory of public events as compared to right unilateral ECT.
 However, bilateral ECT may be more efficacious than unilateral in the treatment of mood disorders.
+That said, in 2018, well-known ECT researcher and MECTA (ECT device manufacturer) representative, Irish Psychiatrist, Declan M. McLoughlin, acknowledged "the best way to administer ECT with regard to optimizing therapeutic benefit and simultaneously minimizing cognitive side-effects is not known."

-ECT has not been found to increase the risk of dementia or cause structural brain damage.
+ECT has not been found to increase the risk of dementia or regularly cause large structural brain damage.
+However, a 2017 case study published in Interdisciplinary Neurosurgery highlights an instance of a patient without pre-existing conditions suffered a tonic-clonic seizure during recovery and upon further examination in the intensive care unit, had suffered an "intraparenchymal hemorrhage," and died 12 days later.
+Although this case demonstrates that intracerebral hemorrhaging may occur following an ECT procedure, it was the sole incident across 20,000 procedures, representing a risk rate of just 0.005%.